An extended Gauss-Newton method for full waveform inversion: Theory

-By comparing the right-hand side of equation \ref{Extended_GN_diag} and \ref{Delta_m}, we see that the diagonal coefficients of $\Delta\bold{m}$ can be calculated directly by zero-lag cross-correlation between forward-propagated source-side wavefield and receiver-side wavefields obtained by back propagating $\Delta\bold{d}^e$.
-This extended data residual is obtained by deblurring ${\Delta\bold{d}}$ along the source and receiver dimensions using the inverse of the Hessian matrices $\bold{H}_s$ and $\bold{H}_r$.
-By comparing equation \ref{deblur} with equation 35 of \citet{Gholami_2022_EFW} we can observe that equation \ref{deblur} without the source side Hessian matrix, $\bold{H}_s$, reduces to the extended data residual in the extended-source FWI (also see the section ``\uppercase{Application to extended-source FWI}").
+Derived from \eref{Delta_m}, we observe that the coefficients of $\Delta\mathbf{m}$ can be straightforwardly calculated by performing zero-lag cross-correlation between the forward-propagated source-side wavefields and the receiver-side wavefields obtained by back-propagating $\Delta\mathbf{d}^e$.
+Consequently, the primary focus of EGN lies in the calculation of the extended data residual $\Delta\mathbf{d}^e$ during the inversion process.
+This is achieved by deblurring $\Delta\mathbf{d}$ along the source and receiver dimensions using the inverses of the Hessian matrices $\mathbf{H}_s$ and $\mathbf{H}_r$.